NEKR1D/PC-OPTIMIZATION/README.md

 - Vertical Sync	```Off```

 > [!NOTE]
+> - Set these as the global profile for NVIDIA
+> - Individually set specific values per game .exe to your preference [such as sharpening or frame-rate locking]
 > - Low Latency Mode is preferential based and requires testing.
 If you enable NVIDIA Reflex setttings in-game it will override this flag.
 > - Negative LOD bias setting is preferential based and the best choice will depend on the game.
 Manipulates texture/object pop-in/image quality.